How to Use a Lead Paint Test Kit (With Pictures)

 My favorite paint stripper is Citristrip.
 It’s a very low odor, and it works really well.
 Though, it’s not a super fast process.

-Here is a project in this How to Strip Paint from Wood Furniture post where I walk through the entire process of stripping paint from a dresser with Citristrip Stripper.
+Here is a project in this post on how to strip paint from wood furniture where I walk through the entire process of stripping paint from a dresser with Citristrip stripper.

 It wasn’t necessarily lead-based paint, but in my experience, it has been the same process and experience whether it’s lead paint or not.